vertis-infotech/ror-jumpstart/README.md

 * Access controls over domain objects.
 * Deployment to a cloud based environment.

-All of the above are solved problems and numorous great solutions exist for each.
+All of the above are solved problems and numerous great solutions exist for each.
 This is especially true in the RoR world where you can readily map these requirements to known "gems" capturing best practices: